syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Technical-Indicators.md

 {% endhighlight %}

-## Indicator Types
+## Indicator types

 ### Accumulation Distribution

-To create an Accumulation Distribution indicator, set the *Indicators.Type* as **AccumulationDistribution**.
-Accumulation Distribution require **Volume** field additionally with the DataSource to calculate the signal line.
+To create an accumulation distribution indicator, set the Indicators.Type as **AccumulationDistribution**.
+Accumulation distribution requires **Volume** field additionally with the data source to calculate the signal line.

 {% highlight cshtml %}